 "We got our Falcon 9 rocket to orbit," said SpaceX's jubilant millionaire CEO Elon Musk, who co-founded the PayPal online payment service before launching his rocket company.
 "It achieved a near bull's eye."

-The Falcon 9 rocket traveled eastward off the pad to orbit about 155 miles (250 km) above Earth.
+The Falcon 9 rocket traveled eastward off the pad to orbit about 155 miles (250 kilometers) above Earth.
 A big SpaceX party is expected tonight in Florida to celebrate the rocket's success, Musk said.
-[Photos: Falcon 9 Rocket's 1st Launch.]

 How will they celebrate?

 "I think with a lot of margaritas," said Musk, who founded the Hawthorne, Calif.-based SpaceX in 2002.

 Falcon 9's first flight